Both are massively popular WordPress page builders. And each has a similarly massive community of designers and enthusiasts.

 Both Elementor and Divi Builder give you large pre-made template libraries to help you quickly build out sites.
 In this section, we’ll compare how each builder’s library works and what you get.

 Since the release of Elementor 2.0, Elementor now offers two different types of templates:

 - Blocks – these are designs for individual sections of a page.
 For example, you can find blocks for a “Contact” section.

-If you’re using the free version of Elementor, you get access to ~40 page templates and a larger number of block templates.
+If you’re using the free version of Elementor, you get access to 40+ block templates and 30+ page templates.
 You can also save any of your own designs as templates to reuse them later.

-And if you want access to more templates, Elementor Pro unlocks the full template library, which gives you access to hundreds of page and block templates:
+And if you want access to more templates, Elementor Pro unlocks the full template library, which gives you access to 50+ Pro widgets and 300+ Pro templates:

 If you’re using Astra, you can also get access to a variety of pre-made websites based on Elementor and Astra via Starter Templates.

 Elegant Themes recently redid the entire Divi Builder template library.
 The new system is a major upgrade, both in terms of the number of templates available and how you work with them.

 You now get access to 350+ templates spread across 177 layout packs:

 A “layout pack” is essentially a set of themed templates.
 For example, you might have 8 different templates that, combined, help you build an entire restaurant website.